RoaringBeluga/alpine-mongo/README.md

 - On MacOSX, volumes located in a virtualbox shared folder are not supported, due to a limitation of virtualbox (default docker-machine driver) not supporting fsync().

+## Acknowledgments

+This image is based on the work of others.
+All the glory is theirs.
+All the errors introduced are mine.